 However, if, as the bike's operator, you allow a child who is either under age or undersized to ride your motorcycle and an accident occurs, you could be held at least partially liable in the eyes of the law.

+Learn more about what to do after a serious motorcycle accident crash.
 It may be necessary to speak with a California motorcycle accident attorney if your child has been injured while riding on the back of a motorcycle in California.
 Even if it's just to set your mind at ease about the legal recovery process through which you're about to venture.